parthpilkhann/Reeco/README.md

-# Mantine Vite template

-Get started with the template by clicking `Use this template` button on the top of the page.
+# CAW Studios Task

+Get started by following steps:

+- clone the repo
+- cd Reeco,
+- run `yarn`, which installs the deps
+- run `yarn dev` and run it on local server

 [Documentation](https://mantine.dev/guides/vite/)